 Preventing Further Violence

-Once domestic violence occurs once, there’s a probability that it keeps on happening if you don’t take steps to curb it.
+Once domestic violence occurs once, there's a good chance it will keep happening if you don't take steps to curb it.
 Stress can be a major cause of violence in a relationship.
 It's a good idea to find ways to relax and alleviate stress.
-Domestic violence sometimes has at the core of it, a lack of communication, or an inability to relax and get rid of that stress that's built up.
-It's never okay to hit someone, but sometimes, recognizing the triggers for violence or anger is essential.
+Domestic violence sometimes has at the core of it a lack of communication or an inability to relax and get rid of that stress that's built up.

-We often take out anger and violent urges on the people close to us, when the real issues are other stressors in our lives, which is why we think domestic violence is okay.
+We often take out anger and violent urges on the people close to us when the real issues are other stressors in our lives.
 Taking care of yourself is the first step in a healthy relationship.
 It's also important to explore whether you are personally at a place to be in a serious relationship.
-Check for circumstances that contributed to the violence, such as drinking too much caffeine or alcohol.

 If the relationship can continue, work on communication skills with your partner.
 Acknowledging your error is a good sign that you are self-aware.
-Physical abuse of any kind is unacceptable, whether perpetrated by a female or a male, whether it is intentional or not, whether it causes visible marks and/or psychological wounds.
+Physical abuse of any kind is unacceptable, whether intentional or unintentional, whether perpetrated by a female or a male, whether it causes visible marks and psychological wounds.
 Even saying sorry is not enough to make up for an incident like this.

-It is a known fact that there is never just one incident of abuse.
-Domestic violence is a continuous stream of events where you hurt someone close to you, often more than once.
-Everyone needs to recognize abuse when it happens and take steps to protect themselves.
-If this requires removing yourself from the situation or discontinuing contact with the abuser, you must do so and confide in someone to help you make a plan.
-Do not pretend it didn't happen or keep the knowledge to yourself.
-Do not believe that you deserve the punishment or make excuses for the abuser's behavior.
-Abuse only escalates.
+Usually, violence is not just a one-time occurrence.
+Domestic violence is a continuous stream of events where you hurt someone close to you over and over again.
+Everyone needs to recognize abuse when it happens and take steps to protect themselves and others from its harmful effects.
+This may require removing yourself from the situation or discontinuing contact with the abuser.
+If you need to do this, you should confide in someone to help you make a plan.
+Your safety and the safety of those around you are what matters most.
+Many people pretend the abuse isn't happening or keep the knowledge of the abuse to themselves.
+They might think they deserve the abuse or may make excuses for the abusive person's behavior.
+Sadly, abuse only escalates.
 Here are some examples of abuse that you should not tolerate:

 - Being threatened with bodily harm.